A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 • Gold ETFs offer a cost-effective way to gain exposure to gold prices, making them an ideal tool for hedging against inflation.

-• These ETFs provide liquidity and ease of trading on major stock exchanges, enhancing their accessibility.
+• These ETFs provide liquidity and ease of trading on major stock exchanges, enhancing accessibility.

 • Options like GLD and OUNZ hold physical gold, ensuring the stability of their value.

-• Historical data demonstrates gold's effectiveness during periods of economic uncertainty and high inflation.
+• Historical data demonstrates gold's effectiveness during economic uncertainty and high inflation.

 Relationship Between Gold and Inflation